MINISIPSERVER

 2.3 Call queue

 By default, miniSIPServer will release the call.
-It is simple but uncomfortable for the calling users.

 3. Configuration